 Any films or videos used must be captioned and presenters are encouraged to describe visual aids utilized in their presentation.

-6 Supply wireless or adjustable height wired microphones to amplify talks and events if needed.
-Remind speakers (whether from the front or the floor) at the beginning of the session to use the mics.
+Audiovisual or multimedia presentations (especially videos) should have captions/subtitles so individuals with hearing impairments can access the information.
+6 Supply microphones to amplify talks and events.
+Remind speakers at the beginning of the session to use the mics.